 If you really want to improve your skin health, opt for a solution like our Taut Intensive Recovery Face Serum, instead of reaching for that box of baking soda.

 Formulated with 7 powerful antioxidant and anti-inflammatory botanical herbal extracts, the serum is able to repair stressed, environmentally-damaged skin and reinforce your epidermis.
-Not only does it promote skin radiance, clarity, and firmness, but it also creates a stronger skin defense against stress, giving you a more youthful appearance and radiance.
+Not only does it promote skin radiance, clarity, and firmness, but it also fights free radicals and creates a stronger skin defense against stress, giving you a more youthful appearance and radiance.

 5. 1, 4 Dioxane & Polyethylene Glycol